For images that are bigger than the screen

 Screenshot an Entire Webpage in Firefox

 Firefox arguably has the best scrolling screenshot tool you’ll find on a web browser.
 It’s super easy to use and doesn’t require tweaking advanced settings.
-In fact, you can screenshot a full webpage in Firefox in two mouse clicks.
+You can screenshot a full webpage in Firefox with two mouse clicks.

 - Right-click anywhere on the webpage you want to screenshot and select Take a Screenshot.